 Datassential’s 2024 Food Trends report reveals the growing appetite for diversified brand experiences.
 Nearly 30% of consumers surveyed would visit a pop-up store — typically a source of brand extension merchandise — from their favorite food brand.
 That percentage jumps to 32% for millennials.

 The trend toward product diversification is especially strong among young consumers.
-Thirty-six percent of Gen Zers surveyed have purchased or have tried to purchase a special-edition, limited-time product from a food brand, and 21% have worn a food-branded clothing item, according to Datassential
+Thirty-six percent of Gen Zers surveyed have purchased or have tried to purchase a special-edition, limited-time product from a food brand, and 21% have worn a food-branded clothing item, according to Datassential.

 In the end, merch is an essential extension of brand engagement — and food and beverage brands are increasingly stepping up to plate with exclusive collections of lifestyle apparel, accessories and novelty items.
 Feed the need for merch and you nourish the bottom line.